Estuarine Shoreline Management Plan

 The Town of Nags Head has brought on a Consultant Team, comprised of Biohabitats and Moffatt & Nichol, to assist the Town in creating an Estuarine Shoreline Management Plan.
 The Consultant Team will develop the Estuarine Shoreline Management Plan in collaboration with the Town Advisory Committee and will integrate feedback from the community in order to build off the Town’s previous work.
 This will enable the Town of Nags Head to be fully prepared to implement and construct features to protect the Town's estuarine shoreline and infrastructure.
 This will result in accomplishing recommendations made in the Vulnerability, Consequences, and Adaptation Planning Scenario (VCAPS) Report and Comprehensive Plan.

 The Town of Nags Head Estuarine Shoreline Management Plan will comprehensively address the management of 17 miles of estuarine shoreline in the Town while balancing land use, ecosystem health, public health, and recreational opportunities.
-The objectives of the plan would be to prioritize shoreline management opportunities through a biogeographical inventory of existing shorelines, historical changes, and impacts; identification of shoreline best management practices, uses, and policy; exploration of legal barriers to shoreline management natural solutions and regulatory issues, and consideration of the impacts of future hazards, such as sea level rise, on the estuarine system.
+The objectives of the plan are to prioritize shoreline management opportunities through a biogeographical inventory of existing shorelines, identification of shoreline best management practices, uses, and policy; exploration of legal barriers to shoreline management natural solutions and regulatory issues, and consideration of the impacts of future hazards, such as sea level rise, on the estuarine system.
 Project outcomes include:

-- a prioritized list of estuarine shoreline projects to be incorporated into the strategic CIP Funding Plan
+- Three estuarine shoreline projects to be incorporated into the strategic CIP Funding Plan .

 The Estuarine Shoreline Management Plan Advisory Committee will provide guidance and feedback to Town staff and the Consultant Team on the development of an Estuarine Shoreline Management Plan.
 Inclusion of stakeholder feedback through the advisory group and input into the Estuarine Shoreline Management Plan will result in a robust and comprehensive set of proposed projects, policies, and actions.
 A variety of stakeholder engagement methods will be used to gain feedback from the advisory group on overall long term goals for estuarine shoreline management, criteria for project prioritization, property owner engagement, identification of other stakeholders that should be engaged, future land use concerns, policy and land use objectives, management of public access, and education and outreach opportunities for each type of stakeholder.